Full disclosure: This post contains affiliate links. ?

 Luckily these problems have been removed, so I have much less negative things to say about the system, and it's why I'm so eager to recommend it!

-One recent feedback I gave Kevin though, which I’d like to see is a personal note to leave on teacher pages.
+One piece of feedback I gave Kevin though, which I'd like to see is a personal note to leave on teacher pages.
 After a lesson, you can write a review of a teacher for everyone to see, and this will help others decide if they should have a lesson with the teacher.
-But sometimes I’d like to write my own note that other people don’t need to see.
+But sometimes I'd like to write my own note that other people don't need to see.

 Maybe the teacher was excellent, but doesn't work with my own approach or personality.
 In one of the systems I used for Chinese there was a non-published note only you could see, and this helped me keep track of what I personally saw as teachers' strengths and who I probably shouldn't have lessons with again, without punishing them with a public bad review.
 Having said that, seeing public reviews of teachers is a great way to vent out the bad ones, and make sure you don't waste time to begin with.